 Credit card use can potentially lead to excessive debt, when not used wisely.
 But if you pay off your balances each month, it can serve as valuable cash flow management tool.
-In addition to building your credit rating, credit cards can help consolidate and pay down debt, finance a large purchase, and ensure that you have sufficient liquid funds at all times.
-An added bonus is that you can earn rewards on your purchases or receive cash back.
+In addition to building your credit rating, credit cards can help consolidate and pay down debt, ensure you have sufficient liquidity at all times, and help you earn rewards or cash back on your purchases.

 Credit card planning & cash flow

 Start by taking a little time to understand your personal ‘free cash flow’—the disposable income and other assets you currently have to work with.
 Assemble your statements, tally your income, assets, and debts (including any outstanding credit card balances).
 Add up what you’ve spent in each of the past several months.
 It may actually be easier to track if you pay more of your monthly expenses through a credit card instead of cash, since many card issuers automatically categorize your expenses.

 Some items you can typically put on your credit card as part of your monthly spending plan include: